GoogleCloudPlatform/config-validator/docs/user_guide.md

 ### Copy over policy library repository

-The policy library repository specifies the constraints to be enforced.
+Your policy library repository specifies the constraints to be enforced.
 In order for Forseti server to access it, you need to copy it over to Forseti server's GCS bucket.
 Assuming you already have a local copy of your policy library
 repository: